ue22-p23/web/notebooks/32-builtin-types-nb.md

 +++ {"slideshow": {"slide_type": "slide"}}

-there a similar destructuring assignement on objects
+there a similar destructuring assignment on objects

 ```{code-cell}
 function demo() {